chriszarate/sheetrock/README.md

 * Default `''`
 * Expects string

-The URL of a public Google spreadsheet. ([How do I make a spreadsheet public?][public]) This is the only required option.
+The URL of a public Google spreadsheet.
+This is the only required option.
+([How do I make a spreadsheet public?][public])

 ### sql
 * Default `''`
 * Expects string

 A [Google Visualization API query][query] string.
 By default, Google only allows column letters (e.g., A, B) in queries.
 If you prefer, you can use column labels in your query and they will be swapped out with the corresponding column letters.
 Wrap column labels in percent signs, e.g., `"select %name%,%age% where %age% > 21"`.

 ### chunkSize
 * Default `0`
 * Expects non-negative integer

 Use this option to enable lazy-loading or chunking of the data.
 When set to `0`, Sheetrock will fetch all available rows.
 When set to `10`, for example, it will fetch ten rows and keep track of how many rows have been requested (by storing an `offset` on the targeted element using jQuery’s `$.data`).
 On the next request, it will pick up where it left off.

 ### columns
 * Default `{}`
 * Expects hash map of column letters to strings

-If you want don’t want to bother with making sure the column labels that you use in your query match the ones used in the spreadsheet—they must match exactly—you can override them using a hash map, e.g., `{A: 'ID', B: 'Name', C: 'Phone'}`.
+If you want don’t want to bother with making sure the column labels that you use in your query match the ones used in the spreadsheet—they must match exactly—you can override them using a hash map, e.g., `{A: 'ID', B: 'Name',
+C: 'Phone'}`.
 This also avoids the overhead (additional AJAX request) of prefetching the column labels.

 ### labels
 * Default `[]`
 * Expects array of strings

 Override the *returned* column labels with an array of strings.
 This option is useful when you have complicated queries and would like a shorthand way of referencing them in your templates.
 The length of this array must match the number of columns in the returned data.

 ### rowHandler
-* Default `_output` (internal function; provides HTML table row output)
+* Default `_toHTML` (internal function; provides HTML table row output)
 * Expects function

 Providing your own row handler is the recommended way to override the default table row formatting.
 Your function should accept a row object.
-A row object has two properties:
-`num`, which contains a row number (header = `0`, first data row = `1`, and so on); and `cells`, which is itself an object.
+A row object has two properties: `num`, which contains a row number (header = `0`, first data row = `1`, and so on); and `cells`, which is itself an object.
 The properties of `cells` will be named after the column labels of the returned data (e.g., `Team`, `RBI`).
 Your function should return content (a DOM/jQuery object or an HTML string) that is ready to be appended to your target element.
 A very easy way to do this is to provide a compiled [Handlebars][handlebars] or [Underscore][underscore] template (which is itself a function).

 ### cellHandler
 * Default `_trim` (internal function; trims white space)
 * Expects function

 The cell handler is used to process every cell value.
 It should return a string.

 ### dataHandler
-* Default `_parse` (internal function; loops through data and calls row handler)
+* Default `_parseData` (internal function; loops through data and calls row handler)
 * Expects function

 Providing your own data handler means you don’t want any data processing to take place except for basic validation and inspection.
 The returned data, if valid, is passed to your data handler (with the options hash as `this`) and it will be completely up to you to do something with it.
 The cell handler and row handler will not be called.

 ### userCallback
 * Default `$.noop`
 * Expects function

 You can provide a function to be called when all processing is complete.
 The options hash is passed to this function.

 ### loading
 * Default `$()`
 * Expects jQuery object or selector

 If you have a loading indicator on your page, provide a jQuery object or selector here.
 It will be shown when the request starts and hidden when it ends.

 ### debug
 * Default `false`
 * Expects Boolean

 Output raw request and response data to the browser console.
 Useful for debugging when you are using your own handlers.

 ### headers
 * Default `0`